iter8-tools/iter8/mkdocs/docs/tutorials/testing-patterns/canary.md

 ![Iter8 automation](../../images/canary-iter8-process.png)

 ## 8. Observe experiment
 Follow [step 8 of quick start tutorial](../../../getting-started/quick-start/#8-observe-experiment) to observe the experiment in realtime.
 Note that the experiment in this tutorial uses a different name from the quick start one.
 Replace the experiment name `quickstart-exp` with `canary-exp` in your commands.
+You can also observe traffic by suitably modifying the commands for observing traffic.

 ???+ info "Understanding what happened"
     1. You created two versions of your app/ML model.